suhaasd/Agentic_Research_Assistant/README.md

 ## Features

 - **PDF RAG Pipeline** — semantic search over your research papers using ChromaDB and sentence embeddings
+- **Google Drive Ingestion** — pull PDFs directly from a public Google Drive folder, chunk and embed them into the same vector store as local papers
+- **MCP Server** — exposes ingestion as an MCP tool so any LLM agent can trigger it
 - **Web Search Integration** — augments paper answers with DuckDuckGo search results, synthesized by the local LLM
 - **LLM Quality Reviewer** — scores every answer on Relevance, Completeness, and Clarity (1–10), gives a verdict (PASS / NEEDS IMPROVEMENT / FAIL), and recommends the best answer
 - **Web UI** — clean dark-themed single-page app built on FastAPI + JS